grihithmanchanda/JIC-2315/README.md

 # Installation Instructions
 You will need NodeJS (and the Yarn package manager) to use this app.
 Additionally, you will need a Firebase account.

-1. Download & set up Node.js version `16.18.1`.
+1. Download & set up Node.js version `16.18.1` on your system.
 We recommend using the [node version manager](https://github.com/nvm-sh/nvm) (at your own discretion).
 For Windows, our team recommends using [nvm for Windows](https://github.com/coreybutler/nvm-windows), also at your discretion.
 2. Download the yarn package manager: `npm install -g yarn`
 3. Download expo using the yarn package manager: `yarn global add expo-cli`
-4. Clone this git repository
+4. Clone this git repository to your system
-5. Navigate to the root directory of this repository (i.e. if the repository is named "jdb2315_coding_demo" and located at "C:\Users\linguini\Documents\jdb2315_coding_demo", open a command prompt and `cd` to "C:\Users\linguini\Documents\jdb2315_coding_demo")
-6. Install the required packages: `yarn install`
+5. Navigate to the root directory of this repository in terminal and install the required packages with `yarn install`
-7. Set up a [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart) project and download the firebase config file.
-Update [the firebase config](firebase-config.js) with your api key, project id, etc.
+6. Set up a [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart) project and download the firebase config file.
+To do this, navigate to the "Project Settings" page and copy the `firebaseConfig` object to the [firebase config](firebase-config.js) file with your api key, project id, etc.
-8. Start the expo project: `npx expo start`
+7. Start the expo project from a terminal: `npx expo start`

 ---